 It may be but a slight exaggeration to say that we now live in a world largely supported by massive carry trades that sustains high asset prices–notably stock and real estate prices.
 These carry trades appear to be controlled by hedge fund subsidiaries of large US prime dealers: Goldman Sachs, JPMorgan and Morgan Stanley and the stock lending arm of these entities that may control collateral flows, EquiLend.
 These trades are leveraged OTC trades; opaque to the general market.

-It can therefore be said that carry trades are the dominant mechanism by which liquidity (available money) is transmitted through the economy to the various profit centers that support the global economy.
+It can therefore be said that carry trades are the dominant mechanism by which liquidity (available money and credit) is transmitted through the economy to the various profit centers that support the global economy.

 HOW ARE LIQUIDITY POOLS ACCESSED?